 This is by far the most requested type of investigation for the real estate market, including Banks, lenders, appraisers, real estate agents, and homeowners.

 The Structural Engineer would make a visual observation during a physical walk-through of the property.
 There is no equipment used other than perhaps a water level, the investigation is strictly visual with no destructive discovery.
 The vast majority of the time, this type of investigation is satisfactory.
-If necessary, we will get in the attic space to see if there are any damages to the framing.
+If we think there's enough damage, then we will get in the attic space to see if there are any damages to the framing.

 Some foundation movement is generally accepted in Engineering, so cracks are not necessarily a sign that you need foundation repair.
 Just a small fee to the Structural Engineer can save you several thousands of dollars on a foundation repair you probably don’t need and likely will not fix your problem.

 Structural Framing and Level A+ Foundation Investigation

 Some of our clients want something more than a Level A but not as involved (and not as expensive) as a Level B, the result is the Level A+ which is just a Level A but also includes a relative elevation survey of your Foundation; if you're a homeowner or are buying a house, the Level A+ floor elevations are priceless to you because you will have a reference point to compare against in the future and therefore will help you easily monitor the performance of your foundation.
 A foundation survey is very useful because it gives you a benchmark on your foundation and lets you compare the elevations of your foundation with previous elevations surveys or future elevation surveys, thus helping you know to a good level how much your foundation has moved.